kubernetes/kubernetes/docs/services.md

 This specification will create a new `Service` object named "my-service" which targets TCP port 9376 on any `Pod` with the "app=MyApp" label.
-This `Service` will also be assigned an IP address (sometimes called the "portal IP"), which is used by the service proxies (see below).
+This `Service` will also be assigned an IP address (sometimes called the "cluster IP"), which is used by the service proxies (see below).
 The `Service`'s selector will be evaluated continuously and the results will be posted in an `Endpoints` object also named "my-service".